ONLYOFFICE/onlyoffice-owncloud/README.md

     ```
     To disable this check running, enter 0 value.

+* When accessing a document without download permission, file printing and using the system clipboard are not available.
+Copying and pasting within the editor is available via buttons in the editor toolbar and in the context menu.

 ## ONLYOFFICE Docs editions

 ONLYOFFICE offers different versions of its online document editors that can be deployed on your own servers.